Pranay-Vaka/8080-emulator/diary.md

 two registers which are then combined.
 This is so that the stack pointer works fine with these instructions.
 Also need to change the instructions in the switch statement to combine register pairs into word before calling their instructions.
 Spain without the S

+## Date: 2024-12-30

+### Thoughts
+Does not look that bad to refactor, just need to change lxi, inx, dcx and dad

+## Date: 2025-01-01

+### Todos
+[x] Make lxi for word
+[x] Make inx for word
+[x] Make dcx for word
+[x] Make dad for word

+### Thoughts

+Refactored the code slightly, now there are functions that can take the 16 bit stack pointer and carry out instructions that previously only took resgister pairs

+Update: Finally completed the instructions until 0x3f.